MollyZalman/Unit-3-Interactive-Form/README.md

 TBD

 ### Credits
-Thank you to Richard Clark for the reset.css file as well as the wonderful team at Treehouse
+Thank you to Richard Clark for the reset.css file as well as the wonderful team at Treehouse.